boykoira/arXiv_abstracts_classification_NLP/README.md

-# arXiv_abstracts_classification_NLP
+# arXiv Scientific Domain Classification
 A pet-project on article abstracts classification with NLP

-# arXiv Scientific Domain Classification

 This project explores large-scale text classification of scientific abstracts from arXiv into major research domains using both classical machine learning and modern transformer-based approaches.